quantumlib/Stim/README.md

         Each byte holds 8 measurement results, ordered from least significant bit to most significant bit.
         The number of measurement results from the circuit is increased to a multiple of 8 by padding with 0s.
         There is no separator between shots (other than the padding).
-    - `RAW_UNSTABLE`:
-        A raw dump of the Pauli frame simulator's internal representation.
-        This is the fastest binary format but it will vary from version to version.
-        Avoid it unless you are truly desperate for speed.
 - `-profile`: Unstable.
 Debug command for timing various things.